jonathanKingston/talk-javascript-infosec-for-the-greater-good/notes.md

 The attacks available online range from displaying adverts maliciously to stealing of financial data.

-Security was traditionally considered just a backend job to protect. that is still the case;
+Security was traditionally considered just a back end job to protect. that is still the case;
 however SPA and the internet of things really make FE security an requirement.

 CSP is the concept I will be using to prevent these attacks.